Spider AF Glossary

 Frequency Cap

-A metric found on the “Blocking Settings > Frequency Cap” page that shows how many times the same user clicked within a certain period and whether those clicks resulted in conversions.
+A section found on the “Blocking Settings > Frequency Cap” page that shows how many times the same user clicked within a certain period and whether those clicks resulted in conversions.